Elyaz Zidane

-Elyaz Zidane Fernández (born 26 December 2005) is a French professional footballer who plays as a defender for Real Madrid Juvenil B.
+Elyaz Zidane (born 26 December 2005) is a French professional footballer who plays as a centre-back for Primera Federación club Betis Deportivo, the reserve team of Real Betis.

 Early life

 Elyaz Zidane was born on 26 December 2005 in Marseille.
 He is the youngest son of former French footballer Zinedine Zidane.
 Elyaz is the last of four brothers, and all of them – Enzo, Luca, and Théo – are footballers who developed at the youth academy of Real Madrid.
 Elyaz is of Spanish descent through his mother, and of Algerian descent through his father.

 Club career

 Elyaz started his career at CD Canillas, before joining La Fábrica in 2013.

 He went through all the levels of the youth academy, already showing his skills with several goals in the Juvenil classicos.
 He started playing with the under-19 during the 2021–22 season.

+In January 2024, Zidane left Real Madrid to join Real Betis, signing a contract until June 2026.

 International career

-Also eligible for the Spanish selection through his mother, Zidane Fernández is a youth international for France, having made his debut with the France under-17 team, in October 2021.
+He is eligible for the Algerian selection through his father, and for the Spanish selection through his mother, Elyaz is a youth international for France, having made his debut with the France under-17 team, in October 2021.
 Having already scored two goals with the bleuets, including one on his debut, he even captained his side for a friendly against Spain in 2022.

-In April 2022, he was selected with France for the 2022 Under-17 Euro.
+In April 2022, he was selected with France for the 2022 UEFA European Under-17 Championship.
+In September 2025, he was named in the France U20 squad for the 2025 FIFA U-20 World Cup.